Iterative Estimation of Nonparametric Regressions with Continuous Endogenous Variables and Discrete Instruments: Estimation

-The estimation procedure is based on equation \eqref{eq:momcond} where $F$ is replaced by a nonparametric estimator.
-Equation \eqref{eq:momcond} is a non-linear integral equation which defines an ill-posed inverse problem.
+The estimation procedure is based on equation \eqref{eq:nlmomeq}, where $F$ is replaced by a nonparametric estimator.
+Equation \eqref{eq:nlmomeq} is a nonlinear integral equation that defines an ill-posed inverse problem.

-In the case of a nonlinear equations, we may consider both concepts of global and local ill-posedness.
-Global ill-posedness implies that the equation has not a unique solution which depends continuously of $F$.
+In the case of nonlinear equations, we may consider both concepts of global and local ill-posedness.
+Global ill-posedness implies that the equation does not have a unique solution that depends continuously on $F$.
 This property has been studied by \citet{gagliardini2012} in a more general case.
-Our approach is essentially based on local ill-posedness.
-This property is characterized by the linear approximation at the true value $T^\prime_{\varphi}$, which is generally a compact operator.
-Then $T^\prime_{\varphi}$ does not have a continuous inverse and the problem is locally ill-posed.
+Our approach is based on local ill-posedness.
+This property is characterized by the linear approximation at the true value, $T^\prime_{\vdagger}$, which exists, and it is a compact operator under Assumptions \ref{ass:differentiability} and \ref{ass:scalab}.
+Then $T^\prime_{\vdagger}$ does not have a continuous inverse, and the problem is locally ill-posed.

-The ill-posedness of equation \eqref{eq:momcond} requires to use a regularization technique to obtain consistent estimators.
-Many solutions exist but it is commonly accepted in the mathematical literature that iterative methods are the simplest to implement \citep[see][for a general overview]{kalten2008}.
-We limit ourselves to the Landweber-Fridman method which is the easiest iterative method.
-More sophisticated methods may be used, but they do not seem to be relevant for econometric problems, in which the function of interest, $\varphi$, can be usually taken to be very regular.